This content is viewable by Everyone

 - How will the data be stored?
 Measures should be taken to ensure continued compliance with UCSF Policy 650-16 Addendum B, UCSF Minimum Security Standards for Electronic Information Resources.

-- How do we know what data storage platforms are offered to UCSF staff, faculty, and students and how to use them?
+- How do we know what data storage platforms are offered to UCSF staff, faculty, and learners and how to use them?
 UCSF IT provides information on Data Storage Options and Best Practices.

 - How is the data backed up?
 UCSF IT provides Backup Services for servers as well CrashPlan for the data that reside on your desktop or laptop.